How to Cut Screws: 5 Easy and Effective Methods

-Cutting through screws and other metal fasteners can seem like a daunting task, but these tools make the job quick and easy.
+Cutting through screws and other metal fasteners can sometimes seem a tough task, but the following tools help make the job quick and easy.

-When a screw head becomes damaged, it can be very difficult to remove from the material in which it is situated.
-Sometimes cutting a fastener’s head off is the only practical solution to the problem, and the best way to prevent major damage to the piece or structure overall.
+If a screw head becomes damaged, it can be very difficult to remove.
+Sometimes cutting a fastener’s head off is the only workable solution, and often cutting screws and other fasteners is the best way to prevent major damage.

-There may also be occasions when screws, bolts, or nails turn out to be too long for a job.
-In these cases, it’s good to know how to cut a screw so it’s shorter without damaging the thread.
+There can also be occasions when screws, bolts, or nails turn out to be too long for a job.
+It can be very useful to be able to cut a screw so it’s shorter without damaging the thread.

-Whether you need to know how to cut a screw shorter or how to cut a screw to remove it entirely, there are multiple ways to get the job done, each with a different tool.
-However limited or extensive your tool collection might be, there’s sure to be a solution here that works for you.
+Whether you need to know how to cut a screw shorter or how to cut a screw to remove it, there is more than one method.
+The following are effective ways to cut screws for one or both of these purposes.

 1. Bolt Cutter